saasbook/AV102/week3/scrum.md

-distributed Scrum could be extremely cost-effective and lots of other resources out there on the net ... so what can I say, I think, scrum seems to work very well for us we're enjoying developing lots and lots of features for our customers very fast through AgileVentures and I know many other bigger organisations than we are doing so ... come and jump in
+distributed Scrum could be extremely cost-effective and lots of other resources out there on the net ... so what can I say, I think, Scrum seems to work very well for us we're enjoying developing lots and lots of features for our customers very fast through AgileVentures and I know many other bigger organisations than we are doing so ... come and jump in